Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 -Changing the resolution after starting the game is not suggested, as some effects get initialized for the original resolution without being resized (vanilla issue).
 -FXAA and no AA is not suggested as they lack object highlights and have other bugs (e.g. FXAA can break the game when close to an enemy and looking at the sun) (vanilla issue).
 -Sun shafts can disappear while they are still visible if the sun center gets occluded (this is a bug with the original game, it's slightly more noticeable with LUMA because sun shafts are stronger).
--Some objects in some levels disappear at certain camera angles (vanilla issue).
+-Some objects in some levels disappear at certain camera angles (vanilla issue, lowering object details to high or below fixes it).
 -Glass can flicker heavily when there's multiple layers of it (vanilla issue).

 Compatibility: